-Homoerotic Sadomasochistic Gay Art & gay incest.
-Cupid Chastised by Bartolomeo Manfredi, a gay love story #438Z.
+Homoerotic Sadomasochistic Art #438Z or A Gay Love Story.
+Cupid Chastised is a Classical painting of Homoerotic, and Sadomasochistic gay art, linked to gay dad/son incest by Baroque artist Bartolomeo Manfredi.
 An article by artist Stephen F. Condren, SAIC, BFA, of Condren Galleries.
 This article is dedicated to Sir Robert Loescher.

 Article by artist Stephen F. Condren.

 In the Galleries of the Art Institute of Chicago hangs an amazing painting by the 16th Century Italian, Baroque artist Bartolomeo Manfredi.
 The name of the piece is “Cupid Chastised“, painted in 1613.

 This painting depicts Mars (the god of war) striking Cupid with a whip while Venus (the goddess of love) crouched to the side attempts to stop Mars from his assault on the young Cupid.
 The scene shows Mars dressed in Roman garb with a striking red toga, Venus in a stola, and cupid naked with quiver, bow, and arrows.